 Level 2 (AC charging)

 Level 2 EVSEs use 240-volt circuits.
 For this reason, we highly recommend hiring an electrician who specializes and is certified in installing EV chargers, like Koehler Electric.

-A Level 2 charging station can quickly charge an EV battery in a fraction of the time it takes with a Level 1 charging station, making it ideal for BEVs (Battery Electric Vehicals).
-For example, a Tesla Model Y charging capacity of 300+ miles of the range may be recharged in ten hours or less.
+A Level 2 charging station can quickly charge an EV battery in a fraction of the time it takes with a Level 1 charging station, making it ideal for BEVs (Battery Electric Vehicles).
+For example, a Tesla Model Y (the World’s Best-Selling Car) charging capacity of 300+ miles of range may be recharged in ten hours or less.

 Level 3 (DC Fast Charging)

 The third electric vehicle charging station type is Level 3, used primarily during long trips.
 These would be Tesla Superchargers, Electrify America, EVgo, etc., and are typically only used for eight to 15 minutes to get up to 80% to 90% state of charge, depending on the vehicle.

 Best place to install your home EV Charger